Aurora Neuromuscular Therapy

 - Arm and Hand Pain/Tingling

 Neuromuscular Therapy produces long term results for these issues where other approaches have failed.
 It can be part of a comprehensive program, complementing other health care treatments received in Aurora, for a program of total well-being, or it may be part of a targeted approach designed to focus on specific areas of pain.

 Why do I feel HIGH after my Neuromuscular Therapy Massage?

-About 90% of our clients get an all natural massage "high" after receiving a Neuromuscular Therapy massage.
-Our skilled therapists work with you well below your pain tolerance level to keep you in the "hurts good" zone and not push you into the "hurts bad" zone.
+About 90% of my clients get an all-natural massage "high" after receiving a Neuromuscular Therapy massage.
+I am a massage therapist, and I work with you well below your pain tolerance level to keep you in the "hurts good" zone and not push you into the "hurts bad" zone.
 This causes your brain to release a chemical called, "endorphins", which are the body's natural pain killer, giving you an overwhelmingly relaxed "HIGH" feeling by the time your session has ended.

-Located in Aurora serving Aurora and surrounding areas.
+Located in Denver serving Aurora and surrounding areas.